VietHuynh3001/CANCER-BIOMARKER-PREDICTION/README.md

 In contrast, down-regulated genes are mostly associated with metabolic and structural pathways in non-responsive tumors.
 In the Biological Process domain, these genes are related to lipid metabolism and epidermis development.
 Cellular Components show that these genes are located in the extracellular matrix and keratin filaments.
 Molecular Function analysis shows enrichment in structural molecule activities.
 These findings suggest that down-regulated genes may represent structural barriers that prevent immune cells from entering the tumor and making the treatment less effective.

 ## 3.3.
 Feature Selection and SVM-RFE
 The main goal of this stage was to reduce the 1,540 DEGs into a smaller, highly effective group of features.
-By using a two-step process—statistical filtering with Chi-square followed by Support Vector Machine-Recursive Feature Elimination (SVM-RFE)—this study identified robust biomarkers to predict immunotherapy response accurately while keeping the model simple.
+By using a two-step process—statistical filtering with Chi-square followed by Support Vector Machine-Recursive Feature Elimination (SVM-RFE), this study identified robust biomarkers to predict immunotherapy response accurately while keeping the model simple.

 The results show that reducing features greatly affects predictive accuracy.
 The SVM-RFE algorithm was used to test three different feature sets: the Top 4 up-regulated genes, the Top 4 down-regulated genes, and a larger set of the Top 100 DEGs.
 + The Top 100 DEG model performed best, with a training accuracy of 0.9047 and a validation accuracy of 0.7971.
 This model also had a high ROC-AUC of 0.94, showing excellent class separation.